dfinity/portal/docs/developer-docs/agents/nodejs.md

 sidebar_label: "From Node.js"
 ---

-# Calling ICP from Node.js
+# Making a call from Node.js

 ## Overview
 This article covers connecting to ICP from Node.js in the server environment.
 For more information about calling ICP from JavaScript in a web browser, please, refer to [this guide](javascript-intro.md).